AnPuQiang/stockDataCollect/README.md

 - add config

 todo
-- fix Config bug
-- test on ali Cloud
 - learn how to push message in wechat
 - go modules
+- deploy es in localhost

+finished
+- fix Config bug =avoid it first
+- test on ali Cloud =worked